Non-food borne zoonotic diseases

 - assessing the risks throughout the food chain for human health and also the risks for animal health and making recommendations on the prevention and reduction of food-borne zoonoses.

-EFSA’s Biological Monitoring Unit analyses monitoring data on zoonoses, zoonotic micro-organisms, antimicrobial resistance, microbiological contaminants and food-borne outbreaks across the EU.
-The unit is assisted by EFSA’s Task Force on Zoonoses Data Collection: a pan-European network of national representatives of EU Member States, other reporting countries, as well as the World Health Organisation (WHO) and the World Organisation for Animal Health (OIE).
-The unit also provides guidance to national authorities on how to carry out monitoring and reporting activities on zoonoses, food-borne outbreaks and antimicrobial resistance.
+EFSA analyses monitoring data on zoonoses, zoonotic micro-organisms, antimicrobial resistance, microbiological contaminants and food-borne outbreaks across the EU.
+The Authority is assisted by the Network on Zoonoses Data Collection: a pan-European network of national representatives of EU Member States, other reporting countries, as well as the World Health Organisation (WHO) and the World Organisation for Animal Health (OIE).
+EFSA also provides guidance to national authorities on how to carry out monitoring and reporting activities on zoonoses, food-borne outbreaks and antimicrobial resistance.

 EFSA provides scientific advice on animal health-related aspects of non-food-borne zoonotic diseases and in some cases on the possible impact on public health.
 EFSA’s Panel on Animal Health and Welfare (AHAW Panel) has among others assessed the risks posed by avian influenza and Q fever, and provided advice on possible control and mitigation options.
 Other EFSA Panels, such as the Panel on Biological Hazards, may also be involved in scientific work related to non-food-borne zoonotic diseases.

-Based on data collected by the EU Member States, EFSA`s Biological Monitoring Unit produces in cooperation with ECDC annual European Union Summary Reports on zoonotic infections and food-borne outbreaks monitoring the evolving situation in Europe.
+Based on data collected by the EU Member States, EFSA produces in cooperation with ECDC annual European Union Summary Reports on zoonotic infections and food-borne outbreaks monitoring the evolving situation in Europe.

 Aktivitäten der EFSA